 The allocation of ticket priority for away games will be announced when allocations are known.

 In all circumstances priority will be provided to season ticket holders.
-Information regarding games will be conveyed to supporters via a press release, the match programme, club website, e-mails and matchday announcements.
+Information regarding games will be conveyed to supporters via a press release, the match programme, club website and other social media, e-mails and matchday announcements.

 Tickets for cup matches are priced dependent upon the opponents, the profile of the fixture and the competition.